szaumoor/ZSTweaks/ZSTweaks/README.md

 **Component 1641:** Make the item creation abilities of vanilla NPCs slightly better

 This makes these skills generate more items.
 Jan Jansen will create 10 Bruiser Mates.
 Eldoth will create 15 poisoned arrows.
-Additionally, his poisoned arrows will deal 20 poison damage over 40 seconds instead of 13, and Jan's bolts will deal 1d3+1 damage instead of 1d2+1.
+Additionally, his poisoned arrows will deal 20 poison damage over 40 seconds instead of 13.

 **Component 1642:** Make Nalia's ring slightly more powerful